shepelevn/skillnotes/README.md

 `/scripts/curl/`.

 * `login.sh <USERNAME> <PASSWORD>` - Sign into the system;
-  This command saves cookies in a `cookie-jar.txt` file
+  This command saves cookies in a file named `cookie-jar.txt`
 * `createNote.sh <TITLE> <MARKDOWN>` - Create new note
 * `getNotes.sh <AGE> <PAGE>` - Get a list of notes;
   `<AGE>` parameter is described in `API information` section